michaelbui99/Atlas/README.md

 # Atlas
 A simple client for reddit developed for android.
-Created as part of the Android Development course at VIA University College. <br/>
+The app is created as part of the Android Development course at VIA University College. <br/>
-Goal of the client is to provide a clean and customisable browse experience without ads.
+The goal of the client is to provide a clean and customisable browse experience without ads.

 ## Requirements